A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Solution Approach

 Whenever a solution to a reduced master problem (ARMP or DRMP) is obtained, we solve the corresponding pricing problem to check if there is a column with negative reduced costs.
 In the ARMP, the reduced cost of a column corresponding to a team route $(r,q)\in\mathcal{R}$ is equal to

 where $\mu = (\mu_i)_{i\in\mathcal{I}}$ and $\delta = (\delta_{k,\tau})_{k\in\mathcal{K},\tau\in\mathcal{T}}$ are the dual variables corresponding to constraints (\ref{model:tasksdone_disaggregated_mp}) and (\ref{model:workerconstr_disaggregated_mp}), respectively.
 We note that $\mu \geq 0$ and $\delta\leq 0$ holds.\\ The pricing problem of the ARMP corresponds to a set of elementary shortest path problems with resource constraints (ESPPRCs), one for each profile $q\in\mathcal{Q}$.
 These problems are typically solved using pricing networks, i.e., graphs where each path represents a column and its length is equal to the respective column's reduced cost.
 We use a non-time expanded graph with time-dynamic arc weights, i.e., weights whose value depends on the current finish time distribution, to model and solve the associated pricing problems.
 We note that time-expanded graphs can also be used in this context, however they scale rather poorly for more granular time grids.
 Thus, they are less suited for the stochastic problem formulation at hand.\\ We now turn our focus to the construction of the graph used to solve the ESPPRC.
-For each profile $q\in\mathcal{Q}$, we define a directed graph $\mathcal{G}^q \coloneqq \left(\mathcal{V}^q, \mathcal{A}^q, b\right)$, where $b = \left(b_{k,t}^q(\revnew{\omega_{\gamma}})\right)_{k\in\mathcal{K},t\in\mathcal{T}}$ are the aggregated workforce requirements of a team with profile $q$, as follows: $\mathcal{V}^q$ contains two nodes $o, o'$ (called origin and destination) representing the depot and one node for each task \revnew{$i\in\mathcal{I}_q$}.
+For each profile $q\in\mathcal{Q}$, we define a directed graph $\mathcal{G}^q \coloneqq \left(\mathcal{V}^q, \mathcal{A}^q, b\right)$, where $b = \left(b_{k,t}^q(\omega_{\gamma})\right)_{k\in\mathcal{K},t\in\mathcal{T}}$ are the aggregated workforce requirements of a team with profile $q$, as follows: $\mathcal{V}^q$ contains two nodes $o, o'$ (called origin and destination) representing the depot and one node for each task $i\in\mathcal{I}_q$.
 Due to constraints (\ref{chance_constraint})--(\ref{finish_at_lf_v}), task $j$ can not be executed after task $i$ if, for any finish time of task $i$, (\ref{chance_constraint}) or is (\ref{finish_at_lf_v}) violated.
-Formally, task $j$ can not be executed after task $i$ if \revnew{ holds for all $t\in[ES_i + p_{i,q}, LF_i^e + p_{i,q}]$, where $k(t) = \{k: t \in \mathcal{B}_k, \mathcal{B}_k\in\mathcal{B}\}$ is the time bin of time period $t\in\mathcal{T}$.
-Condition (\ref{arc_pruning_condition}) implies that, for any finish time distribution of task $i\in\mathcal{I}$, an extension along $(i,j)\in E$ would either violated the chance constraint (\ref{chance_constraint}) or the extended time window (\ref{finish_at_lf_v}).} Therefore, we define the arc set $\mathcal{A}^q$ by
+Formally, task $j$ can not be executed after task $i$ if